SEO for SaaS: A Practical 90-Day Plan That Moves Revenue for Growth-Stage Teams (2026)

 Ignoring product pages.
 SaaS websites often have the most valuable pages already built: features, pricing, integrations, and documentation.
 These pages convert.
 Optimize them before creating new blog content.

 Treating SEO as separate from product marketing.
 SaaS SEO and product marketing serve the same buyer.
 When they operate in silos, content misses product context and product pages miss search optimization.
 SaaS businesses that align these functions see faster results.
-We walk through the specifics in how we think about uvp marketing.
+We walk through the specifics in our UVP Marketing guide.

 Chasing vanity keywords.
 High-volume keywords look attractive in a software spreadsheet.
 But SaaS companies win by owning specific, high-intent keyword clusters that their ICP actually searches.
 A keyword with 200 monthly searches that converts at 5 percent is worth more than a keyword with 10,000 searches that converts at 0.1 percent.